Jewellery buying guide

 925 Sterling Silver

-925 Sterling Silver simply means that the alloy metal contains 92.5% of Silver and 7.5% Copper.
+You may be asking yourself, what does 925 Sterling Silver mean or what does s925 mean on jewellery.
+Well, It simply means that the alloy metal contains 92.5% of Silver and 7.5% Copper.
 This combination is due to pure silver being soft, causing it to bend easily, not making it suitable for jewellery, so it is mixed with another metal to strength it up.
-A 925 Sterling Silver piece of jewellery will have a certification stamp such as 'S925' 'Sterling' so you know it's real. (as seen on the Ibis ring).
+A 925 Sterling Silver piece of jewellery will have a certification stamp such as 'S925' 'Sterling' so you know it's real. (as seen on our sterling silver adjustable ring).

 - Wearable in everyday environments